Podcasts and Videos

 In the battle of the baptised versus the circumcised, Paul is the first and greatest knight.
 Imagine a Petrine or Jamesian Christianity triumphing instead of the Pauline version.
 Would it have survived the onslaught and intellectual appeal of a confident imperial Islam?
 The Pauline elements in Christianity truly distinguished it from its parent faith and it is these distinctive features that safeguarded it against Islam.
 This is a commentary on what is probably Paul's earliest and certainly most seminal letter, the epistle to the Galatian churches, an epistle that initiated the complete and irreversible rupture of the nascent Jesus movement from its established parent Jewish faith.
 Dr Akhtar's commentary contributes to inter-faith theological commentary while maintaining a rigorous scholarly interest in the purely exegetical dimension.

-The Abrahic religions - the prospects for the inter relations
+The Abrahamic religions - the prospects for their inter relations

 A special lecture by Dr Ed Kessler MBE as part of UN Inter-Faith Harmony Week.
 Dr Kessler is Executive Director of the Woolfe Institute, the UK's leading centre for the study of relations between Jews, Christians and Muslims.